ssardina-agts/elevator-sarl-base/README.md

 The SWI Prolog version has two important files:

 * The initial SWI knowledgebase that the agent will load: `src/main/sarl/au/edu/rmit/agtgrp/elevatorsim/sarlctrl/beliefs/KB_elevator.pl`
-* A capacity+skill `KB_Elevator` that encapsulates the meaningful Prolog queries for the domain: `src/main/sarl/au/edu/rmit/agtgrp/elevatorsim/sarlctrl/beliefs/KB_Elevator.sarl`
+* A capacity+skill `KB_Elevator` (and a corresponding SWI-type skill) that encapsulates the meaningful Prolog queries for the domain: `src/main/sarl/au/edu/rmit/agtgrp/elevatorsim/sarlctrl/beliefs/KB_Elevator.sarl`
 	* This capacity should be extended as Prolog's is used for the application.